koculu/Regor/docs/api/endBatch.md

 ## Overview

-The `endBatch` function is a utility provided by Regor.
-It is used in conjunction with the `startBatch`function to end a batch of ref updates and notify observers of the changes made during the batch.
+The `endBatch` function is used in conjunction with the `startBatch`function to end a batch of ref updates and notify observers of the changes made during the batch.
 Batching ref updates using `startBatch` and `endBatch` can improve application performance by reducing the number of observer notifications and triggers during a series of updates.

 ## Usage